Protesters gather in Olympia amid heightened tension, added security

-Protesters gathered at the state Capitol in Olympia on Sunday amid heightened tensions and bolstered security in the wake of the pro-Trump assault on the nation’s Capitol last week.
+OLYMPIA — Protesters gathered at the state Capitol in Olympia on Sunday amid heightened tensions and bolstered security in the wake of the pro-Trump assault on the nation’s Capitol last week.

 The event on Sunday, billed as a protest against COVID restrictions and “vaccine discrimination” started small, with a crowd of under 100 people shortly after 1 p.m.
+Protesters began to disperse after about an hour of peaceful and uneventful speeches.

 After the attack in Washington, D.C., on Wednesday, where five people died, including a Capitol Police officer, one conservative organizer canceled his planned protest in Olympia.
 He had planned on an ongoing demonstration with the goal of entering the state Capitol, which has been closed for months due to COVID-19 restrictions.

-But another right-wing protest, featuring Republican legislators, is carrying on and another is scheduled for Monday, when the state legislative session kicks off.
+But another right-wing protest, featuring Republican legislators, carried on and another is scheduled for Monday, when the state legislative session kicks off.

 Gov. Jay Inslee, last week, authorized up to 750 members of the National Guard to protect the Capitol and chain-link fence has been put up, circling the building.
 At about noon, a line of approximately 50 National Guard members waited behind a temporary chain-link fence.

-“As legislators begin their work on behalf of the people of the state of Washington, we must do whatever we can to ensure that they can do that work without fear, intimidation or harassment,” Inslee said Friday in a statement.
-“The actions we saw in both Washington, D.C. and Olympia earlier this week were completely unacceptable and will not be repeated in our state capital again.”
+Other state and federal law enforcement agencies were also present.

+Since Covid restrictions went into place this spring, there have been 149 unpermitted demonstrations or events at the Capitol, Washington State Patrol spokesperson Curtis Loftis said, ranging in size from 10 to 2,500 people.

-On the same day that protestors stormed the Capitol, protestors in Olympia got through a gate to the governor’s residence and chanted slogans on the lawn during a brief standoff with the Washington State Patrol.
+On the same day that protestors stormed the Capitol last week, protestors in Olympia got through a gate to the governor’s residence and chanted slogans on the lawn during a brief standoff with the Washington State Patrol.

+Loftis said that in about one-third of the protests this year, people would go in front of the governor’s mansion “and shout and scream.”

+“And I don’t think we allowed ourselves to think that [a breach would ever happen],” he said.
+“Because after 100 years nobody ever had tried to reach the gate.
+Well, we learned a lot.
+We’re in a new world.”

 Rep. Jim Walsh, R-Aberdeen, who was scheduled to speak at both Sunday’s and Monday’s demonstrations in Olympia, said the protests were about the governor’s policies and discouraged protesters from bringing guns.

 “Free speech shouldn’t have this effect on the government,” Walsh said Sunday, expressing disgust at the fences blocking foot traffic around the Capitol.
-“We want them gone, we want the people’s house open to the people.
+“We want them gone, we want the people’s house open to the people.”

 Walsh and other protesters were pushing for limits on the governor’s authority, which they said he had abused as he tried to limit the spread of COVID-19.